reitzig/gifstruct/README.md

 # gifstruct

-Creates GIFs based on a written recipe.
+Creates GIFs based on a written specification.

 ## Installation